-This paper has argued that the development of a single model of an SCS can bring with it issues of privacy, data transfer/access, model composability and execution time.
-DSCS has been introduced as a possible solution to the above as it avoids privacy, data and model problems and can introduce extra computing resources to reduce execution time.
-Some of the other key benefits of bringing together SCS and distributed simulation to form DSCS are the creation of supply chain models that access local up-to-date data, implement local changes efficiently and share the processing load of the model across the computers of the organisations.
-The modular nature of the individual models also means that these can be potentially "plugged" into different distributed models of other supply chains that an organisation might be part of as required (Lendermann, 2006; Boer et al., 2009).
+This paper has argued that the development of a single model of a supply chain simulation can bring with it issues of privacy, data transfer/access, model composability and execution time.
+Distributed supply chain simulation has been introduced as a possible solution to the above as it avoids privacy, data and model problems and can introduce extra computing resources to reduce execution time.
+Some of the other key benefits of bringing together supply chain simulation and distributed simulation to form DSCS are the creation of supply chain models that access local up-to-date data, implement local changes efficiently and share the processing load of the model across the computers of the organisations.
+The modular nature of the individual models also means that these can be potentially 'plugged' into different distributed models of other supply chains that an organisation might be part of as required (Lendermann, 2006; Boer, Bruin and Verbraeck, 2009).